VilaVPN for every device

 mode

-Switch routing mode: global, rule (smart bypass), or direct (no proxy rules).
-Persists to UCI and restarts the service.
+Switch routing policy: global (all traffic tunnelled), rule (smart China bypass), or pac (alias for rule).
+Persists to connection_mode in UCI and restarts the service.

 config